MileHacker Logo

 • Online Check-in: Standard check-in procedures apply.
 You can often check in online beforehand to save time.

 • E-Ticket Departure Form: Ensure you have your completed E-Ticket departure form QR code ready for immigration.
-This digital form is necessary for both coming in and going out.
+This digital form is required for both entry and exit.

 Timing Your Airport Arrival